jemarq04/bash-argparse/README.md

   * `$required` is the boolean value for whether or not the flag is required
   * `$message` is the explanation of the flag's purpose
   * `$metavarlist` is an optional comma-separated list of metavariables for the usage/help string.
-  For example, `bap_add_iflag -m/--minmax 2 "help message"` will be
+  For example, `bap_add_iflag -m/--minmax 2 false "help message"` will be
   ```
     -m/--minmax MINMAX1 MINMAX2:
            help message
   ```
   without the metavariable string.
 Let's say you wanted to have the first number as the minimum and the second as the maximum.
-  Then, you could run `bap_add_iflag -m/--minmax 2 "help message" "min,max"`.
+  Then, you could run `bap_add_iflag -m/--minmax 2 false "help message" "min,max"`.
 This would give
   ```
     -m/--minmax min max:
           help message